mngad/ytsm/README.md

 ## Use

-Key bindings `?`
+Show key bindings `?`

 Download the OPML file by clicking Export subscriptions at the bottom of your [Manage Subscriptions](https://www.youtube.com/subscription_manager).

+or

+Put a list of channel urls in a channelUrlList.conf file.
+Both should be kept in the same folder as the executable.

-Compiles in Gentoo, ncurses is finickity.
+Compiles in Gentoo, ncurses is finickity, probably remove -ltinfo from the LIBS line of the makefile for non-gentoo systems where the two libraries aren't split.s

 ## Requirements

 - `wget` `mpv`

 # TODO
-- [ ] implement a new video icon
+- [x] implement a new video icon
-- [ ] implement a watched icon
+- [x] implement a watched icon
 - [ ] catagories
 - [x] oplm file import?
 - [x] key binding help guide/ better  keybndings